-Two biscuits contain 140 calories, 6 grams of fat, 19 grams of carbohydrate, 1 gram of fiber, 5 grams of sugar, 2 grams of protein and 160 milligrams of sodium.
-Digestive biscuits are not a significant source of any vitamin or mineral.
-The 2010 Dietary Guidelines for Americans recommends you limit your intake of foods with added fat and sugar, such as digestive biscuits, because they contribute calories and offer very little nutritional value.
+In general, two digestive cookies contain approximately 150 calories, 6 grams of fat, 20 grams of carbohydrate, 1 gram of fiber, 5 grams of sugar and 2 grams of protein.
+Digestive biscuits are not necessarily a significant source of any vitamin or mineral.
+The 2015-2020 Dietary Guidelines for Americans recommend you limit your intake of foods with added sugar and fat, which may include certain digestive biscuits, because they may contribute calories and offer very little nutritional value.

 The ingredients vary depending on the brand of digestive crackers or cookies you eat, however, and some brands contain whole-wheat flour.
 Ideally, whole-wheat flour should be listed as the first ingredient to make sure you're getting an adequate amount of fiber.
 The combination of fiber and baking soda may help with digesting a large meal.

 Note that digestive biscuits are a staple food in the United Kingdom, but you can also find digestive crackers or cookies in specialty markets or import sections of U.S. grocery stores.
 Check the nutrition label of digestive cookies to identify healthier, high-fiber biscuits that will help you meet your daily needs — roughly 21 to 25 grams for women and 30 to 38 grams for men, according to the Academy of Nutrition and Dietetics.

 Getting adequate fiber not only alleviates constipation, but may also lower cholesterol and reduce your risk of chronic illness.
 In addition, people who eat more whole grains may have an easier time managing their weight and staving off obesity.
 The dietary fiber content of whole grains allows you to feel satiated for longer, helping you eat less.